Fauci says he was 'stunned' by boos from Trump supporters over revelation of recall - ExBulletin

 Trump, however, has not expressed support for the vaccine mandates, which have little to no support among a contingent of his supporters as he teases another possible race in 2024.

-More than 64.5 million people in the United States have received a booster shot, according to the CDC’s vaccine tracking system, representing 31.5% of the fully immunized population.
+More than 64.5 million people in the United States have been recalled, according to the CDC’s vaccine tracking system, representing 31.5% of the fully immunized population.

 Sources